Landrylab/Homomer_duplication_2024/README.md

 	- all\_mut\_matrices.tsv: Should be uncompressed and moved to Homomer\_duplication\_2023/Data
 	- Results_pdup1: Should be uncompressed and moved to Homomer\_duplication\_2023/Results\_simulations
 	- Results\_solution\_space: Should be uncompressed and moved to Homomer\_duplication\_2023
+	- Structures: Should be uncompressed and moved to Homomer\_duplication\_2023/Data

 - Figures: pdf versions of the main and supplementary figures